 The city is old.
 The sense of history here is almost overwhelming.
 Most of the buildings were old when your grandfather was a child.
 In that time, it has been conquered twice.
 The first conquest, she experienced in the close of the first century.
 Engol barbarian tribes pushed south through the mountains, and sacked her gleaming spires.
 They burned many objects of art and knowledge.
 The tomes of the Great Library trampled underfoot like so much dust.
+The barbarians burned and defaced every written work they could lay hand to.
 A treasury of ages destroyed or melted down for the precious gold and silver it contained.
 Her citizens terrorized, enslaved and slaughtered, her walls pulled down, her buildings buried in their own rubble.
 The northerners could take her but they couldn’t hold her.
-Within three years, the conquered rose up, and overthrew their masters.
+Within ten years, the conquered rose up, and overthrew their masters.
+Aided by five clans of Engol’s the people of the City fought tooth and nail.
 Thousands were killed in a bloody, week long purge, an orgy of death and defiance.

 The city was rebuilt, on top of the bones of the ruins.
 It was then discovered that this wasn’t the first time she was rebuilt.
 Beneath the streets and sewers lay the streets and alleys of an older city.
 Many of these buried, rubble choked buildings were cannibalized, the cut stones used to raise the new city above.
 It took twenty years, but Cheles’Vaar was resurrected in ancient, re-used stone and bricks from the mud of the river flats.